-The estimated displaced catch was 0.90 per cent of the total average annual catch in the Northern Zone Rock Lobster Fishery (EconSearch 2014), but change in the fishery due to the NAMP is predicted to be minimal because:
+The estimated displaced catch was 6.3 per cent of the total average annual catch in the Northern Zone Rock Lobster Fishery and 0.3 per cent of the total average annual catch in the Southern Zone Rock Lobster Fishery.
+(EconSearch 2014h), but change in the fishery is predicted to be minimal because:

-More than the estimated displaced catch has been removed from the fishery through the Commercial Fisheries Voluntary Catch/Effort Reduction Program such that the remaining fishers now have greater relative access to the available biomass.
+• More than the estimated displaced catch has been removed from the fishery through the Commercial Fisheries Voluntary Catch/Effort Reduction Program, such that the remaining fishers now have greater relative access to the available biomass.
 This assumes that historical catch rates in this fishery were the same inside versus outside SZs, which based upon historical catch rate data appears to be the case (see Kosturjak et al. 2015).